naruto716/uoaaitutor/README.md

 7. Do step 6 again for another topic/slide in the lecture
 8. If you want to use OCR, make sure you tick the OCR checkbox:
 ![image](https://github.com/naruto716/uoaaitutor/assets/79365555/32f7d6fb-6858-4f52-87be-1a277fc1da35)
+9. If you want to open another video, make sure you open it in the CURRENT BROWSER TAB, and type in `/reload` in the Message Input box.
 If you encounter any issues, feel free to open an issue on this GitHub repository, and we will do our best to assist you.
 Enjoy using the tool!